projectcontour/contour/site/content/resources/compatibility-matrix.md

 <br />

 ## Notes on Compatibility

+**As of Contour version 1.16.0, Contour only subscribes to Ingress v1 resources (and no longer falls back to Ingress v1beta1).
+The minimum compatible Kubernetes version for Contour 1.16.0 and above is Kubernetes 1.19.**

 Contour utilizes [client-go][98] to watch for resources in a Kubernetes cluster.
-Since Kubernetes is backwards compatible with clients, older client-go versions will work with many different Kubernetes cluster versions.
-Contour also only consumes a small number of quite stable Kubernetes APIs.
-This means that Contour is *likely* compatible with more Kubernetes versions than those listed in the matrix.
+We depend on the latest version of the library and by extension only support the latest versions of Kubernetes.
+While the `client-go` [compatibility matrix][99] may list older versions of Kubernetes as being compatible and supported by upstream, the Contour project only tests a given version of Contour against the versions listed in the table above.
-However, combinations not listed are not tested or supported by the Contour maintainers.
+Combinations not listed are not tested, guaranteed to work, or supported by the Contour maintainers.

-The `client-go` package includes a [compatibility matrix][99] as to what Kubernetes API versions are supported with the version of client-go.

-__Note:__ As of version 1.16.0, since Contour only subscribes to Ingress v1 resources (and no longer falls back to Ingress v1beta1), the minimum compatible Kubernetes version is 1.19.

 ## Envoy Extensions
 Contour requires the following Envoy extensions.